Kadina, South Australia: European

 Copper was discovered at Wallaroo Mines in 1859 and adjacent land north east of the site was surveyed in 1861 to house miners and became the Government Town of Kadina.
 Exceptional amounts of copper were found in the following years.
 Copper was also found in large amounts at the nearby Matta Mine and Doora Mine.
-The copper mines attracted many highly experienced Cornish miners to Kadina.
+The copper mines attracted a number of highly experienced Cornish miners to Kadina.

 In 1862, the Hundred of Wallaroo and Hundred of Kadina were proclaimed in order to allow parcels of land to be sold in the vicinity of the copper mines.
 In the same year a horse-drawn railway from Kadina to the port at Wallaroo, west of the town, was opened.
 Further lines connecting Kadina to Port Wakefield, to the southeast, and Bute, to the northeast (Kadina-Brinkworth railway line), opened in 1878 and 1879, respectively.

 In 1872 Kadina became a municipality by establishment of the Corporate Town of Kadina.
 By 1875, the population had increased to 20,000, mostly composed of Cornish miners.
 In 1907 the adjacent Government Town of Kadina East was surveyed west of Eliza Terrace to cope with the need to house the growing population of the town.

 Mining at Kadina ceased completely in 1938, and the rail lines fell into disuse and were closed in 1989.